 Great American Beer Festival Post-Event Sustainability Overview

 A sustainability program uses several indicators to evaluate a program’s year-to-year growth.
 These indicators include the diversion rate (or the percent of material diverted from the landfill), the total material kept out of the landfill in weight, partner relationships, volunteers and much more.
-The 2016 program saw overall movement towards a better and stronger GABF sustainability program.
+Since 2016, the GABF has been recognized with Certifiably Green Denver (CGD) certification.
 More evaluation and explanation of the numbers are below.

 Through the evaluation process between the GABF sustainability team and the Colorado Convention Center, we discovered avenues to build a stronger sustainability program.
 Most notably, we implemented new procedures to better prepare ourselves for this expanding program.

 |Single Stream Recycling||23,520 lbs||27,140 lbs|

 |Soft Plastics||560 lbs||

 |Total Diverted||59,580 lbs||76,640 lbs|